faenrandir/a_careful_examination/communications/short_response_to_LDS_Truth_Claims_video_34.md

 layout: page
 ---

-McDonald mis-characterizes Runnell's argument, which he attempts to outline at the beginning of the lecture:
+In [LDS Truth Claims video #34](https://www.youtube.com/watch?v=c8YqQs5sDE0) Brett McDonald mis-characterizes Runnell's argument, which Brett attempts to outline at the beginning of the lecture:

 > The LDS Church **requires** members to believe that there was "no death" of any kind on the earth prior to 7,000 years ago and that Adam and Eve are the first "humans"